Copyright International Student Voice Magazine 2016

 SUMMARY: Though Tomas had insurance, most doctors refused to treat him because his insurance coverage was too low.
 Luckily, he found a doctor who accepted him as a patient but he still had to pay several costs.
 “If any advice can be offered, do not take your health for granted.”

 Wheaton College requires all international students to enroll in the college sponsored Blue Cross Blue Shield health insurance plan.
 Review your plan benefits at Gallagher Student Health.
-If you have questions or concerns, please contact Cynthia Maricle, Associate Director, Student Health Services, at 508-286-8210 or email@example.com.View this helpful video which will show you how to prepare for your arrival in the U.S, how the U.S healthcare system works, and how you should seek medical care appropriately if you become sick or injured.
+If you have questions or concerns, please contact Cynthia Maricle, Associate Director, Student Health Services, at 508-286-8210 or firstname.lastname@example.org.
+View this helpful video which will show you how to prepare for your arrival in the U.S, how the U.S healthcare system works, and how you should seek medical care appropriately if you become sick or injured.

 Wheaton College requires all international students to enroll in the college sponsored Blue Cross Blue Shield health insurance plan.
 Review your policy at Gallagher Student Health.
 If you have questions or concerns, please contact Cynthia Maricle, Associate Director, Student Health Services, at 508-286-8210 or email@example.com.